Army Criminal Investigation Command warns of disaster fraud scams

 By US Army CIDSeptember 1, 2017

 National Center for Disaster Fraud: (866) 720-5721Department of Homeland Security / FEMA Fraud Hotline: (800) 323-8603

 Federal Trade Commission: https://www.ftccomplaintassistant.gov/#&panel1-1State:

 • FTC Consumer information release: https://www.consumer.ftc.gov/blog/2017/08/wise-giving-wake-hurricane-harvey

-For more information on CID or to report a felony-level crime or provide information concerning a crime, contact your local CID Office or the Military Police or visit www.cid.army.mil.
+• Directory of national charities: http://give.org/charity-reviews/nationalEditor's note: Some information contained in this advisory is courtesy of the FBI, the National Center for Disaster Fraud and the National White Collar Crime Center.For more information on CID or to report a felony-level crime or provide information concerning a crime, contact your local CID Office or the Military Police or visit www.cid.army.mil.

 - March 26, 2020CID Cautions Teleworkers to Adhere to IT Best Practices